Surajkumar90/Array-codes/README.md

-# All codes provided for the juniors
+# All codes provided for the juniors!